A Case Story From a Pain Specialist :

 Step-by-Step Diagnosis

-Her cervical X-ray showed facet joint arthropathy at C5–7, which matched her symptoms.
+The X-ray revealed cervical facet joint arthropathy at the C5–7 levels, which correlated well with her symptoms.

 Choosing the Right Treatment